PRODUCT COMPARISONS

 6.2 Using iText

 iText PDF also allows us to create a PDF document.
-On iText, we need to WebClient function while we need to generate PDF from the URL. client function which allows us to download the URL into a string then we can able to convert the string into a PDF file.
+On iText, we need a WebClient function while we need to generate PDF from the URL.
+The client function allows us to download the URL into a string, then we can convert the string into a PDF file.

 In iText, we need different classes to generate a PDF document.
 PdfWriter is a class that allows us to create an empty file at the given location and create an object for that class.
 PdfDocument is also a class that will help us to read a PDF and write it into a PDF-document object.
 PageSize is also a class that helps us to handle the page-setting of the document.

-ConverterProperties is a class that is used to format the web page string in the PDF document there are different to set the width of the page etc.,
+ConverterProperties is a class that is used to format the web page string in the PDF document.
+There are different properties to set the width of the page, etc.

 using iText.Html2pdf;